Boondock-Echo/scanner-controller/README.md

 ### Band Scope Streaming

 Band scope status can be streamed using the `CSC` command.
 When activated the scanner outputs lines of the form `CSC,<RSSI>,<FRQ>,<SQL>` for each hit.
-The controller now gathers a configurable number of these records before stopping the stream.
-By default, **1024** records are collected.
-After the limit is reached the command `CSC,OFF` is issued and the final `CSC,OK` response is read.
+The controller now processes data in **sweeps**.
+Each sweep gathers `band_scope_width` records (falling back to 1024 if that width is unknown).
+The CLI's `band scope` command performs one sweep by default; providing a number runs that many sweeps.
+Before streaming, the total record count is calculated as `band_scope_width * sweeps`.
+After the final record the command `CSC,OFF` is issued and the final `CSC,OK` response is read.
-When called through the CLI's `band scope` command these readings are printed as a list of hit frequencies with their normalized signal strength.
+When called through the CLI these readings are printed as a list of hit frequencies with their normalized signal strength.
 After all hits a summary line describes the sweep parameters.
 Only results with RSSI above zero are printed:

 ```text
 146.5200, 0.450